Right to Information Policy

-The Trust will notify applicants of the decision on an application within 20 working days, unless the applicant agrees to extend the time.
+The SCG will notify applicants of the decision on an application within 20 working days, unless the applicant agrees to extend the time.

-The Trust may also extend the time by 10-15 days where consultation with a third party is required or if it needs to retrieve records from archives.
+The SCG may also extend the time by 10-15 days where consultation with a third party is required or if it needs to retrieve records from archives.

-If access is deferred by the Trust then the Trust will notify the applicant and include the reason for deferral and the date on which the applicant will be given access.
+If access is deferred by the SCG then the SCG will notify the applicant and include the reason for deferral and the date on which the applicant will be given access.
 A decision to defer access is reviewable (review rights).

 This will not apply if an extension of time has been arranged or payment of an advance deposit is pending.